Select Page

 Home Price Gains on the Rise in Clark County

-House prices are increasing rapidly in Clark County, Nevada, where the biggest year-over-year gains are taking place.
+House prices are increasing rapidly in Clark County, Nevada, where the biggest continues increases in home prices are taking place.
 However, wages are not rising to the same extent, and local wage earners are finding it harder to afford housing.

 ATTOM’s affordability index provides quarterly updates on home affordability trends for counties nationwide.
 The data shows where home price appreciation is outpacing wage growth, including the annual income typically needed to buy a home.